Are you interested in living your life to the fullest? If your answer is yes, then let’s flow!

 - Don’t concern yourself with what others think about you or your ideas

-- Try it: turn the music on and star dancing now.
+- Try it: turn the music on and start dancing now.

 4) What Are You Reading?

 One of the most important components of yoga practice is self-study (Svadhyaya).
-Reading and meditating on yoga sutras of Patanjalli and Bhavad Gita is a part of my daily yoga practice.
-In addition, I just love to read.
+Reading and meditating on yoga sutras of Patanjali and Bhagavad Gita is a part of my daily yoga practice.
+In addition, I love to read.

 - Allocate the same time each day to read.

 It’s the perfect place to observe the coexistence of chaos and unity, mystery and wonder.
 Growing up in the city, the treasures of nature passed me by, but since I’ve begun to focus on going with the flow, I’ve learned to appreciate what it can teach, how it can inspire.